Bumshakalaka/dagmar/README.md

 git clone <repository-url>
 cd dagmar

-# Install with uv
+# Install with uv (allow prerelease packages as langchain 1.0 alpha is used)
-uv sync
+uv sync --prerelease=allow

 # Set the QDRANT_URL key in .env file to the path to the Qdrant database.
+# this is default path for local database
 # QDRANT_URL=./qdrant_db
 # or
 # QDRANT_URL=http://localhost
 # or
 # QDRANT_URL=:memory:

-# to use LLM vision model for pdf processing, you need to set up Azure OpenAI or OpenAI API keys in .env file
+# to use LLM vision model for document processing, you need to set up Azure OpenAI or OpenAI API keys in .env file
 # AZURE_OPENAI_ENDPOINT=https://<your-resource-name>.openai.azure.com/
 # AZURE_OPENAI_API_KEY=<your-api-key>
 # OPENAI_API_KEY=<your-api-key>